Sunbownia/OSU-Physics-2300-Lecture-Note/README.md

-# Physics 2300 - Intermediate Classical Mechanics: Lecture Summary
+# Physics 2300 - Intermediate Classical Mechanics: Lecture Notes

 ## Purpose of This Document

-This document has been curated to provide students of the Physics 2300 course at The Ohio State University with a concise and structured summary of the lecture content.
+This document has been created by students to provide fellow learners of the Physics 2300 course at The Ohio State University with a concise and structured set of notes derived from the lecture content.

 - **Quick Reference:** Students can quickly search keywords through the document to recall specific concepts.